 Push the left-hand steering column lever away from you.
-To cancel, pull the lever toward you. adjusted as appropriate for the weather conditions and driving circumstances.
+To cancel, pull the lever toward you.

-If Model S is equipped with Driver Assistance features, you can set the headlights to automatically switch to low beam when there is light detected in front of Model S. To turn this feature on, touch Controls > Auto High Beam.
+If Model S is equipped with Driver Assistance components (see About Driver Assistance on page 63), and you have purchased the optional Autopilot Tech Package, the high beam headlights can automatically switch to low beam when there is light detected in front of Model S (for example, from an oncoming vehicle or street lights).
+To turn this feature on, touch Controls > Auto High Beam.